kvendrik/Browserkit.js/readme.md

 When removing methods you don't need from the Browserkit object make sure not to remove a funcitonality other methods you do use are using.

-If you would for example want to remove the `addEvent` method because you are not using it.
-You would find out, after a quick search, that the `click` method is using it.
-Which is fine as long as you are not using this either.
+If you would for example want to remove the `addEvent` method.
+Do a quick search for `addEvent`.
+You'll notice that the `click` method is using it.
+Its good to note that the `click` method might not work correctly after you removed `addEvent`.